mill-ornrakorn/STEHealth-Application/README.md

 - Application can support only English.
 - Application works effectively on desktops only.
 We recommend using a screen size of at least 1440x900 pixels for the best viewing experience.
 - The operation of the application relies on the system resources of the device it is running on.
 - Installation packages must require because an application can not publish to shiny server on the [shinyapps.io](https://www.shinyapps.io/) website.
 However, we encountered a problem because shinyapps.io only supports packages that are located in CRAN, which is R’s central software repository supported by the R Foundation [[2]](https://cran.r-project.org/web/packages/policies.html).
 Unfortunately, the ```R-INLA package``` is not included in CRAN, which prevented us from deploying the app to the cloud.
+We explored alternative deployment options, such as deploying the app on Amazon Web Services (AWS) [[3](https://www.charlesbordet.com/en/guide-shiny-aws/) ,[4](https://towardsdatascience.com/how-to-host-a-r-shiny-app-on-aws-cloud-in-7-simple-steps-5595e7885722)] and deploying the app on Google Cloud Platform (GCP) using Docker [[5](https://anderfernandez.com/en/blog/put-shiny-app-into-production/) ,[6](https://towardsdatascience.com/dockerizing-and-deploying-a-shiny-dashboard-on-google-cloud-a990ceb3c33a)].
+However, we encountered issues with some other packages.
+As a result, we made the decision to create a portable application instead.

 ## References📖
 1. Paula Moraga (2017), SpatialEpiApp: A Shiny web application for the analysis of spatial and spatio-temporal disease data.
 Spatial and Spatio-temporal Epidemiology, 23:47-57 DOI: https://doi.org/10.1016/j.sste.2017.08.001

 2. CRAN Repository Maintainers. (n.d.).
 CRAN Repository Policy.
-Retrieved from R-Packages website: https://cran.r-project.org/web/packages/policies.html
+Available from: https://cran.r-project.org/web/packages/policies.html

+3. Charles Bordet.
+The Ultimate Guide to Deploying a Shiny App on AWS.
+Available from: https://www.charlesbordet.com/en/guide-shiny-aws/

+4. Venkat Raman.
+How to host an R Shiny App on AWS cloud in 7 simple steps.
+Available from: https://towardsdatascience.com/how-to-host-a-r-shiny-app-on-aws-cloud-in-7-simple-steps-5595e7885722

+5. Ander Fernández Jauregui.
+How to put a Shiny app into production.
+Available from: https://anderfernandez.com/en/blog/put-shiny-app-into-production/

+6. Peer Christensen.
+Dockerizing and Deploying a Shiny Dashboard on Google Cloud.
+Available from: https://towardsdatascience.com/dockerizing-and-deploying-a-shiny-dashboard-on-google-cloud-a990ceb3c33a

 ## Credits Section📄
 * logo of STEHealth application was modified from <a href="https://www.canva.com/templates/EAE6wliCycg-green-tosca-simple-business-logo/">logo by Ally Hamid</a> on Canva